Nike Cross Nationals: 2019

 The meet was held on Saturday, December 7, 2019.

 The girls race, with Katelyn Tuohy winning her third consecutive national title, was the closest in history.
 In a race that came down to a sprint finish, one second separated the top three finishers.
 Tuohy won the race in a time of 17:18.4, with Taylor Ewert of Beavercreek, Ohio finishing second in 17:19.1 and Sydney Thorvaldson of Rawlins, Wyoming finishing third in 17:19.4.
 Tuohy, as she had done the last two years, started the race with a sizeable gap.
 However, she was nearly caught by Ewert and Thorvaldson as they used the second half of the race to close the gap to less than a second.
 On the team side, Kinetic won their second national title with four girls finishing in the top 40 of the overall race and the top 12 of the scoring runners.
 Kinetic's first four runners all broke 18:30 for 5K, with their top finisher, Ella Kurto, finishing in under 18 minutes.
 Historically dominant Fayetteville-Manlius finished 7th, their worst ever finish at NXN.
 Kinetic became the only other team aside from rival NY powerhouse, Fayetteville-Manlius, to win NXN three times (2004 girls, 2005 boys, 2019 girls).

 The boys race was supposed to one for the ages with Nico Young, Cole Sprout, and Josh Methner coming off of historic seasons and careers.
 Instead, Nico Young was away from the field at 1 km and did not look back, setting a course record on a day where rain fell steadily for the entirety of the race.
 He was given a speed rating of 205 by "Tully Runners," indicating the best performance by a high school boy since Drew Hunter in 2015.
 On the team side, Newbury Park won on the back of Young and fellow All-American teammate, Jace Aschbrenner.
 They overcame strong competition from a deep Great Oak team and a Corner Canyon team who added All-American transfer, Easton Allred, at the start of the year.
 This marked the end of the Loudoun Valley dynasty, after a poor showing, finishing 10th.

 2020 and 2021

-Due to the COVID-19 pandemic, the 2020 Nike Cross Nationals meet, along with the 2020 Nike Cross Regional meets, was officially cancelled on July 16th, 2020.
-The meet also was not held in 2021.
+Due to the COVID-19 pandemic, the 2020 Nike Cross Nationals meet, along with the 2020 Nike Cross Regional meets, was officially canceled on July 16, 2020.
+Continued concerns over COVID-19 led to the cancelation of the 2021 Nike Cross Nationals meet, announced in September.